Log Lane Village, Colorado

 Log Lane Village is a statutory town in Morgan County, Colorado, United States.
 The population was 913 at the 2020 census.

 Log Lane Village was named from the presence of log houses in the town.

+History

+Prior to settlement, the area around Log Lane Village was the traditional territory of the Arapaho and Cheyenne Native Americans.
+Settlement in the area began in the 19th century.
+The area around Log Lane Village and the adjacent Fort Morgan began to see greater growth following the construction of the Union Pacific Railroad.
+The town itself was established in 1956.
+Today it serves largely as a suburb for the larger Fort Morgan.

 Geography

 Log Lane Village is located in central Morgan County at 40°16′15″N 103°49′39″W (40.270752, -103.827374).
 It is 2 mi northwest of Fort Morgan, the county seat.
-The town is bordered to the northeast by the South Platte River and to the southwest by Colorado State Highway 144.
+The town is bordered to the northeast by the South Platte River and by Colorado State Highway 144 to the southwest.
 Interstate 76 passes just south of the town, with access to Highway 144 at Exit 79.
 I-76 leads southwest 80 mi to Denver and northeast 47 mi to Sterling.

 According to the United States Census Bureau, the town has a total area of 0.2 sqmi, all of it land.